GOswim, a next-generation swimming and water safety program, has been launched by Belgravia Leisure in partnership with Swimming Australia.

 GOswim follows a set curriculum, with an overall program framework that each teacher follows to ensure national consistency and quality in program delivery.
 That means you can go to a GOswim program at any Belgravia Leisure centre and expect a consistency in its approach.
 But there’s still plenty of room for a variety of different games and activities.

 “I was at a program on the weekend and the activities the kids were doing were really great,” says Kym.
-“They were on a mat, building a raft to then rescue each other – they all had water vests on so it was really safe, and they were having a lot of fun.”
+“They were on a mat, building a raft to then rescue each other – they all had lifejackets on so it was really safe, and they were having a lot of fun.”

 Keeping safe in the water

 Water safety is a crucial skill to learn and it’s never too early to start teaching this to children.
-GOswim teachers ensure that all swimmers understand water safety at an age-appropriate level and provide a safe learning environment for students.
+GOswim teachers ensure that all students understand water safety at an age-appropriate level and provide a safe learning environment for students.

 Learning how to tread water, floating on your back and being able to get out of the pool without the use of a ladder are examples of water safety skills.